neorejalist/neorejalist/README.md

 ## 📈 Professional Journey

 - **Current Role:** Software Engineer at a SaaS company focused on solutions for construction and installation companies, and an in-house fintech project.
-- **Recent Work:** Co-created a fintech program to streamline financial management for businesses.
+- **Recent Work:** Co-created a fintech program to streamline financial management.
 - **Mission:** I thrive on being the "bridge" between technical and non-technical domains, allowing me to deliver solutions that meet business needs while translating tech concepts clearly.
 This skill, rooted in my experience in high-end hospitality, gives me a unique edge in understanding client needs deeply.

 ---

+## 💳 Fintech Solution Overview

+I had the opportunity to co-create an innovative fintech solution designed specifically for freelancers and companies in the construction and installation sectors.
+This product streamlines financial transactions, enabling freelancers to receive instant payments while seamlessly transferring their invoices to our company.

+# Key Features:
+* Instant Payment Processing: Freelancers can access their funds immediately upon invoice submission, improving cash flow and financial stability.
+* Comprehensive Money Management: The platform effectively manages money flows between freelancers and our company, ensuring transparency and efficiency.
+* Company Details and Credit Reports: It provides crucial information about both parties involved in the transaction, including credit reports, helping to mitigate risks and foster trust.
+* Client Onboarding and Verification: Our solution simplifies the onboarding process for new clients, integrating robust verification processes that enhance security and compliance.

+This fintech product not only facilitates timely payments but also empowers freelancers with the tools they need to manage their invoices effectively, ultimately contributing to a healthier freelance ecosystem.

 ## 🎯 Achievements & Milestones

-- Balancing a **Bachelor’s study** (Year 4) alongside professional development, work, and parenthood.
+- Balancing a **Bachelor’s study** (currently year 4) alongside professional development, work, and parenthood.
 - **Associate Degree in Informatics** from Avans Breda.

 ---